Lotte Reiniger: Legacy, honors, and preservation

 In 2017, the European Animation Awards created the Lotte Reiniger Lifetime Achievement Award in order to recognize individuals for their lifetime contribution to the art of animation in either producing, directing, animating, design, writing, voice acting, sound and sound effects, technical work, music, professional teaching, or for other endeavors which exhibit an outstanding contribution to excellence in animation.
 The very first recipient of this award was Richard Williams, the animation director of Who Framed Roger Rabbit and author of The Animator's Survival Kit.

 The municipal museum in Tübingen holds much of her original materials and hosts a permanent exhibition, "The World in Light and Shadow: Silhouette, shadow theatre, silhouette film".
 The Filmmuseum Düsseldorf also holds many materials of Lotte Reiniger's work, including her animation table, and a part of the permanent exhibition is dedicated to her.
 Collections relating to her are also held at the BFI National Archive.

 On June 2, 2016, Google celebrated Reiniger's 117th birthday with a Google Doodle about her.

 The Lottie file format for vector animation, which is considered by many designers to be the best website animation format, is named for Reiniger.

 In 2024, Reiniger was posthumously awarded the Winsor McCay Award at that year’s Annie Awards in recognition of her “unparalleled achievement and exceptional contributions to animation”.

+In 2026 the biographical novel 24 Bilder pro Sekunde – Lotte Reiniger, Pionierin des Trickfilms by author and distant relative Rike Reiniger was released.
+This novel includes unknown sources and new findings, i.e. about Reiniger's queer identity.